SpinalHDL/SpinalDoc/manual/userGuide.md

 #### Multiple clock support is awkward:
 - Working into a single block with multiple clock is difficult, you can't define "ClockingArea", only creating a module allow it.
-- Reset wire is not really integrated into the clock domain notion, sub module loose reset of parent, which is really annoying.
+- Reset wire is not integrated into the clock domain notion, sub module loose reset of parent, which is really annoying.
 - No support of falling edge clock or active low reset.
 - No clock enable support.
 - Chisel makes the assumption that every clock wire come from the top level inputs, you don't have access to clock signal.

-#### Black box support is far from perfect:
-- Generics/Parameters are not really supported.
-- Specifying clock inputs for a black box is not supported.
-You have to use a workaround and you don't have any control on clock signal name that change against your will.

 #### Syntax could be better:
 - Not pretty literal value syntax, No implicit conversion between Scala and Chisel types.